canonical/ubuntu-server-documentation/docs/how-to/interactive-live-server-installation-on-ibm-z-lpar-s390x.md

 (interactive-live-server-installation-on-ibm-z-lpar-s390x)=
-# s390x install via LPAR
+# Interactive live server installation on IBM Z LPAR (s390x)

 Doing an interactive (manual) live installation as described here - meaning without specifying a parmfile - has been supported in Ubuntu Server since LTS 20.04.5 ('Focal').